smirarab/sepp/tutorial/tipp-tutorial.md

 3. TIPP performs abundance profiling uses a set of 30 marker genes.
 This needs to be downloaded separately.
 Download the reference dataset and unzip it to a directory.
 Point the REFERENCE environment variable to this directory before installing TIPP.
 You can manually point TIPP to the reference directory by modifying the ~/.sepp/tipp.config file. reference datasets: www.cs.utexas.edu/~phylo/software/sepp/tipp.zip

-### 2. From Virtual Machine (VM)

-VM Image (mostly for Windows users) is available for [download](http://www.cs.utexas.edu/~phylo/software/WARNOW_LAB.ova) (2.5 GB).
-Once the image is downloaded, you need to run it using a VM environment ([VirtualBox](https://www.virtualbox.org/) is a good option).
-After you install VirtualBox, you just need to use File/import to import the WARNOW_LAB.ova image that you have downloaded (If your machine has less than 3GB you might want to reduce the memory to something like 512MB).
-Once VM is imported, you can start it from the Virtualbox.
-If you are asked to login, the username and passwords are (username: phylolab, password: phylolab).
-TIPP and UPP are already installed on the VM machine, so you can simply proceed by opening a terminal and running it.

 Finally, if the BLAST environmental variable or the REFERENCE environmental variable cannot be read by TIPP during the configuration, you can manually edit the ~/.sepp/tipp.config